 5. Immediately turn the heat down to the lowest setting possible.
 Check the pot occasionally, skimming off any foam that collects on the surface and adding additional water as needed to keep the ingredients covered.
 Cover and keep the broth at a low simmer for 24 hours.

 6. Add the carrots and onions and continue to simmer for 12 to 24 hours more, adding more filtered water as needed to keep the bones covered.
-The broth is done when it is a rich golden-brown and the bones are falling apart at the joints.
+The broth is done when it is a rich golden brown and the bones are falling apart at the joints.

 7. When the broth is finished, strain and cool the bone broth as quickly as possible.
 Set a strainer over a large pot or even a stand mixer bowl and line it with cheesecloth if desired.
 Carefully strain the bone broth into it.
 Discard the spent bits of bone and vegetables.

 8. Cool the bone broth and store.
-Prepare an ice bath by either filling a sink or basin with cold water and ice and set the pot of broth inside the ice bath.
+Prepare an ice bath by either filling a sink or basin with cold water and ice and setting the pot of broth inside the ice bath.
 Stir regularly until the broth is cooled to about 10°C, about 15 minutes.
 Transfer the broth to airtight containers or jars.
 Refrigerate or freeze.